Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 At sentencing, the courts are required to notify defendants of their right to seal after conditions are met for all but those crimes excluded from the statute.
 The defendant then has to file a petition with the court once the conditions are met to have the record removed from public view.
 The legislation goes into full effect on 31 December 2022.8

-How To Find Someone in Arizona Prisons (Federal Prison & State Prison Search)
+How To Find Someone in Arizona Prisons (State & Federal Prison Searches)

 The same portal that allows individuals to search for probationers and parolees can be used to search for active inmates in the Arizona Department of Corrections.
 Information provided for active inmates is the same as that for those on community supervision.